 going on to one of our favorite bed and breakfast stays with Rick and

-Day 3-Our first stop is Rika to check out the roadhouse and its sample of
+Day 3-Our first stop is near Rika to check out the roadhouse and then

 continue on with a view of the Alaska Pipeline up close.
 We see it often as